-OVERVIEW: The Negaunee Foundation was created in 1987 to celebrate the arts and education in greater Chicagoland, as well as limited support for the environment.
+OVERVIEW: The Negaunee Foundation was created to support the arts and education in greater Chicagoland, as well as limited support for the environment.

-IP TAKE: The foundation and its trustees keep a low profile.
-The Negaunee Foundation does not appear to accept unsolicited proposals.
-Music is of special importance to this funder.
+IP TAKE: The foundation and its trustees keep a low profile; however, music is of special importance to this funder.

-PROFILE: Established in 1987 in Illinois, the Negaunee Foundation is the philanthropic vehicle of Richard W. Colburn and his wife Robin.
-The Colburn family was once on Forbes' Richest American Families list.
+PROFILE: Established in 1987 in Illinois, the Negaunee Foundation is the philanthropic vehicle of Richard W. Colburn and his wife, Robin.
+The Colburn family has been on Forbes' Richest American Families list.
 The late Richard D. Colburn steered Consolidated Electrical Distributors (CED) and was also a major financier and advocate of music and music education in Los Angeles.
 The family continues to run CED and Richard W. Colburn is also president of Henley Management Company in Illinois.
 Grantmaking areas of interest are arts and culture, art education, and the environment.